Assault in Missouri

 Fourth-Degree Assault

-- Threatening immediate physical injury
+- Threatening to cause immediate physical injury to another person

-- Recklessly engaging in activities that create a substantial risk of death or serious physical injury to another
+- Recklessly engaging in activities that create a substantial risk of death or serious physical injury to another person

 Definitions